 8. Know what to expect.

 Knowledge is power so do your research.
-(Here is a first time flyers guide from USA Today.)
+(Here is a first-time flyer guide from USA Today.
 Depending on the aircraft, your flight experience will vary.
 Larger planes used for international flights are very comfortable, because after takeoff you may not feel any bumps at all.
-There may be the occasional turbulence, but in my experience it was very minimal.
-With the smaller planes you may have a slightly more bumpy ride at times.
+There may be the occasional turbulence, but in my experience, it was very minimal.
+With the smaller planes, you may have a slightly more bumpy ride at times.
 However, please know that while turbulence may be unsettling to the nervous flyer, it’s not dangerous.
 The only harm turbulence typically causes is the shuffling of luggage in the overhead bin.

 9. Don’t beat yourself up.

 Feeling nervous?
 Give yourself a break!
 Please don’t be embarrassed, because it’s very normal and there is nothing wrong with you.
-The only way you will get over your fear of flight is to face you fears and fly anyway or to develop coping mechanisms to get your through it.
+The only way you will get over your fear of flight is to face your fears and fly anyway or to develop coping mechanisms to get yourself through it.